Contract Writing dashboard showing My Workspace with procurement overview and Procurement AI Copilot with document library and chat interface

 Context

-Here's the fundamental challenge: CW is supposed to be the source of truth for contract data, but it doesn't sync two-ways with FPDS-NG (the federal reporting system).
+Here's the fundamental challenge: CW is supposed to be the source of truth for contract data, but it doesn't sync two-ways with the Federal Procurement Data System - Next Generation (FPDS-NG).
 So when validation errors come back from FPDS-NG, users have to go fix things in CW and re-send -- but that workflow was really confusing before I redesigned it.

 These aren't minor annoyances.
 Errors at this stage can block award releases, delay procurement timelines, and create real compliance risk.